AnomalyInnovations/serverless-bundle/README.md

     ignorePackages:                 # Ignore building any of the following packages
       - hiredis                       # For ex, hiredis needs to be ignored if using redis
     externals:                      # Set non Webpack compatible packages as externals
-      - isomorphic-webcrypto          # They'll be included in the node_modules/
+      - isomorphic-webcrypto          # They'll be included in the node_modules/, more below
     forceExclude:                   # Don't include these in the package
       - chrome-aws-lambda             # Because it'll be provided through a Lambda Layer
     fixPackages:                    # Include fixes for specific packages